 7. Keep a journal.

 Document daily or weekly reflections in a feelings journal or diary.
 Since the start of the new year, I’ve been using 52 Lists for Happiness for weekly journaling inspiration (I completed The 52 Lists Project last year).
 You can do it any time, just try to make it a ritual during the same time each day.
 When you’re feeling lost or confused, re-read the entries where you felt proud or at peace for comfort.
 Re-read entries for business ideas or to re-ignite a passion that may have dwindled out of tribulation.

 8. Plan out your day in advance.

 We all know the old adage– if we fail to plan, we plan to fail.
 Effective planning is super important, and contrary to popular belief, doing more isn’t always better.
 Quality of tasks will always outrank the quantity of tasks.
-Pick the top three tasks you need to accomplish in a day, and only plan on working on those three things.
+Pick the top three most important tasks you need to accomplish in a day, and focus only on those three things.
 If you happen to finish your list, you can start working on other items.
 If you don’t, put the remaining tasks on your list for tomorrow.
-Designate your tasks the night before, so there’s no though involved when you sit down with your coffee in the morning.
+Designate your tasks the night before, so there’s no thought involved when you sit down with your coffee in the morning.
 Just get to work.
 If you need help finder a great day planner, click here for 16 of the best planners for 2017.

 9. Set specific times to check and answer emails.

 Oh, email– the silent time killer.
 Since most of us communicate professionally through email, we can’t simply shirk the responsibility altogether.
 Set designated times (ie thirty minute slots at both 9AM and 4PM) to check and respond to urgent emails.
 It’s easier than it sounds, since I’m personally tempted to check my inbox for important messages multiple times every hour.
 However, this restriction is a change I’m devoted to making in the new year, since my productivity really takes a toll when I’m not responsible with my email time.